Son of God (Christianity): Theological development

 Augustine of Hippo wrote at length on the title "Son of God* and its relationship with the title "Son of man", positioning the two issues in terms of the dual nature of Jesus as both divine and human in terms of the hypostatic union.
 He wrote:

 Christ Jesus, the Son of God, is God and Man: God before all worlds, man in our world [...]
 But since he is the only Son of God, by nature and not by grace, he became also the Son of Man that he might be full of grace as well.

-However, unlike Son of God, the proclamation of Jesus as the Son of man has never been an article of faith in Christianity.
+However, unlike Son of God, the proclamation of Jesus as the "son of man" has never been an article of faith in Christianity.
 The interpretation of the use of "the Son of man" and its relationship to Son of God has remained challenging and after 150 years of debate no consensus on the issue has emerged among scholars.

-Just as in Romans 10:9–13 Paul emphasized the salvific value of "professing by mouth" that Jesus is Lord (Kyrion Iesoun), Augustine emphasized the value of "professing that Jesus is the Son of God" as a path to salvation.
+Just as in the Apostle Paul emphasized the salvific value of "professing by mouth" that Jesus is Lord (Kyrion Iesoun), Augustine emphasized the value of "professing that Jesus is the Son of God" as a path to salvation.

 For Thomas Aquinas (who also taught the Perfection of Christ), the "'Son of God' is God as known to God".
 Aquinas emphasized the crucial role of the Son of God in bringing forth all of creation and taught that although humans are created in the image of God they fall short and only the Son of God is truly like God, and hence divine.